Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits

 \textbf{How to provide high quality power modulation?} We evaluate the precision (absolute difference of target power and actual consumed power) of using power capping to modulate the server power.
 Figure~\ref{fig:benchmark_gpt2-powermodel-tp}(b) illustrates the quality of the power capping knob. \textbf{\textit{To overcome the inaccuracies of GPU power knobs~\cite{gpupower-cal}, we use GPU core scaling to fine-tune the modulated power of power capping.}} The red regions show power modulation precision \textless $90\%$ (low precision) and the green region with \textgreater $90\%$ (high precision).
 The power modulation policy aims to provide high quality power modulation, with $\geq90\%$ precision, within the green region.

 \textbf{How to navigate through high precision area to modulate power?} The difference in impact of \textit{core allocation} and \textit{power capping} knobs on workload performance/throughput is leveraged in power modulation policy implemented in \sysnamens.
-Since the impact of power capping knob on the workload's performance is almost half of that of number of GPU cores, \sysname controller first modulates with power capping then core allocation to fine-tine the power.
+Since power capping knob impacts on the workload's performance is half as much as GPU core counts, \sysname controller first modulates with power capping, then core allocation to fine-tune the power.

-\textbf{Limitations of Single GPU Power Modulation Knobs. } Following the above policies for individual GPUs, \textbf{\textit{each GPU still contain \mytexttilde 60 W of untapped power range that can further contribute to regulation provision.}} Unlike CPUs, which includes a plethora of low-power state knobs (DVFS, C-states, fine-grain power gating, preemption, etc.) to optimize non-peak utilization, GPU's power knobs are limited to power capping and CU scaling, but lacks fine-grain power gating, which provides more dynamic power range at low power range.
+\textbf{Limitations of Single GPU Power Modulation Knobs: } Following the above policies for individual GPUs, \textbf{\textit{each GPU still contains 60 W of untapped power range that can further contribute to regulation provision.}} Unlike CPUs, which include a plethora of low-power state knobs (DVFS, C-states, fine-grain power gating, preemption, etc.) to optimize non-peak utilization, a GPU's power knobs are limited to power capping and CU scaling and lack fine-grain power gating, which would otherwise provide a more dynamic range at lower power levels.
 Thus, we require further mechanisms to increase regulation provision.